mtirado/jettison/README.md

 `cap_bset CAP_NET_RAW`  or any non-blacklisted cap from \<linux/capablilitiy.h\>

 ##newnet
 create a new network namespace, which effectively disables networking

 ##noproc
 disable /proc filesystem

 ##home_exec
-if $HOME is not whitelisted /podhome is remounted as an empty node with r/w flags using home_exec will add the execution flag
+if $HOME is not whitelisted /podhome is remounted as an empty node with rw flags

+using home_exec will change this to rwx flags.

 ##bugs

-currently hardcoded for AUDIT_ARCH_I386, you will have to change this in jettison.c to use other architectures.
+currently hardcoded for AUDIT_ARCH_I386, you will have to change

+this in jettison.c to use other architectures.

 ##other

-please send any feedback, suggestions, bugs, flames, etc to contact email listed in source files, or through github.
+please send any feedback, suggestions, bugs, flames, etc

+to contact email listed in source files, or through github.